garysheng/faithwalk-os/perspectives/why-america-feels-like-hell.md

 I was wrong.

 **America does not serve God.
-America serves Mammon.**
+America serves mammon.**

+*"No man can serve two masters; for either he will hate the one and love the other, or else he will hold to the one and despise the other.
+Ye cannot serve God and mammon." — Matthew 6:24*

+(In the Bible, mammon is often used to represent material wealth, riches, or possessions, and sometimes even the worldly values associated with them.)

-We've built a civilization that worships money, power, and what we call "freedom"—which has become the freedom to be degenerate, to cause societal decay, to destroy the sources of truth and life.
+We've built a civilization that worships money.

+One that also worships earthly power, and what Americans call "freedom"—which really means the freedom to be degenerate, to cause societal decay, to destroy the sources of truth and life.

-The more freedom we get, the more we destroy Christ.
-That's why our birthrate is catastrophic.
-That's why our most famous people are liars and charlatans.
-That's why you can barely name five real saints on one hand unless you go out of your way to find them.
+The more freedom we Americans get, the more we seem to use that freedom to rebel against Christ.

-Notice: no one asks for more rights to be constrained.
+Notice how no one asks for more rights to be constrained.
 No one asks for more freedom to walk the narrow path.
-Our worship of money and freedom has brought us straight to hell.
+Our worship of freedom has brought us straight to hell.

-What we should worship is Christ—not freedom, not equality, not love as abstract concepts.
-When you worship equality, you get communism.
-When you worship love, you get the LGBT movement.
-All these words get twisted by the enemy.
-There's only one narrow path: Christ, who is the way, the truth, and the life.
-Understanding what that means takes a lifetime, and I'm still grappling with even a fraction of it.

-"My people are destroyed for lack of knowledge." — Hosea 4:6

 I am astonished how upside down this country has become.
 As Paul warned: "They exchanged the truth about God for a lie, and worshiped and served created things rather than the Creator" (Romans 1:25).

 When you embrace what Christ actually wants—turning away from the world—you see America clearly.
 We are not in God's favor.
 We're a country where billions of Bibles have been printed throughout our history, yet we've chosen systematic disobedience anyway.

-That's the worst kind of rebellion.
-The people who deserve the lowest realms of hell are those who knew the truth and picked a different route.

 ## **The Syndicate of Satan Controls America**

 Satan must be proud of his successful military coup of America.
 The devil has his grips in America precisely because Americans have so much potential to be saved and help save others—Satan always attacks what threatens him most.

-What does it look like to live in a captured nation?
+What does it look like to live in a nation captured by Satan?

-It's almost impossible to live and participate in American society without constantly sinning.
-The infrastructure of American life is designed to make you fall. *[See: Recognize and Resist Sinfrastructure](../principles/recognize-and-resist-sinfrastructure.md) for understanding how these systems are engineered to promote sin.*
+It's almost impossible to live and participate in American society without constantly sinning, or constantly suffering.
+The infrastructure of American life is designed to make you fall, or barely survive. *[See: Recognize and Resist Sinfrastructure](../principles/recognize-and-resist-sinfrastructure.md) for understanding how these systems are engineered to promote sin.*

 Our phones activate lust on demand.
 Our apps turn us into gambling addicts.
 Our entertainment celebrates what God calls abomination.
 Our leaders fund wars while trafficking children.

 This isn't accidental.
-This is systematic.

-The wealthy and powerful have designed systems that profit from human weakness while ordinary Americans struggle to survive—much less live virtuously—within infrastructure engineered for their moral failure.
+Satan and his minions have designed systems that profit from human weakness while ordinary Americans struggle to survive—much less live virtuously—within infrastructure engineered for their moral failure.

-We've created a system where virtue requires superhuman effort while vice flows downhill.
-Where following Christ means swimming against every current of normal life.
-Where speaking truth costs you access, income, and relationships.
+They have made virtue requires superhuman effort while vice flows downhill: Following Christ means swimming against every current of normal life; and speaking truth costs you access, income, and relationships.

 ## **The Presidents Tell the Story**